How To Store A Kayak

-Kayak would be best if you also raised kayaks off the ground to prevent pets from accidentally damaging them by jumping on kayaks or knocking kayaks over.
+Kayak would be best if you raised kayaks off the ground to prevent pets from accidentally damaging them by jumping on them or knocking them over.

 Preparing a kayak for long periods is essential when the kayak will not receive any care.
 Before storing a kayak, You must thoroughly clean the kayak.